 - Group therapy – Peer support makes a massive difference to those in recovery from alcohol addiction.
 In particular, 12-step programs have a strong track record for helping people gain and maintain sobriety.
 They encourage accountability, peer support, reliance on a higher power, and active self-reflection.

-- Holistic therapies – Addiction treatment specialists may include additional services such as art, music, or yoga.
+- Holistic therapies – Addiction treatment specialists may include additional services such as art or music therapy.
 These holistic approaches help clients work with their thoughts and feelings through a mode that doesn’t rely on verbal processing.
 Moreover, getting the whole body involved promotes health, present-moment awareness, and external engagement.

 Estrogen is needed for several types of cancer to grow—namely breast, ovarian, and uterine—and alcohol increases blood estrogen levels.
 It’s thus well worth getting free from alcohol dependence as soon as possible.
 Fortunately, many effective treatments exist for this substance use disorder, and accredited clinics like Recovery Ranch PA are here to help.